matiasngf/shared-array-buffers-experiment/README.md

 Atomics.notify(syncFlag, 0, 1); // Wake waiting threads
 ```

+This code is implemented in the [shared-buffer.worker.ts](./src/workers/shared-buffer.worker.ts) file.

 ### 4. Synchronization with Atomics API

 The Atomics API provides thread-safe operations on shared memory: